 Because your HVAC system is complex, you may not be able to find the carcass.
 You should call an HVAC technician to examine your ductwork for pests.
 Once they find the pest, they can remove it and clean the ductwork.
 While they are there, your technician should check for damage.
 When animals like rats get into the ductwork, they often cause damage.

 While none of the smells on this list are pleasant, some are worse than others.
 The smell of natural gas is one of the most alarming smells you could have in your home.
 It usually signifies a gas leak, and that’s not something to ignore.

 Methyl Mercaptan is a gas used to give natural gas a warning scent.
-Because natural gas is odorless, manufacturers add a smell to it for the purposes of early detection.
+Because natural gas is odorless, manufacturers add a smell to it for early detection.
 Some people liken the scent to skunk spray.
-If there’s no skunk hanging out in front of your AC, you should turn off your gas lines.
+If no skunk is hanging out in front of your AC, you should turn off your gas lines.
 Then, call someone for help.
 Everyone in your home could be in danger from a natural gas leak.

 If you notice a musty scent when your AC kicks on, you may have a dirty air filter.
 Even if you change your air filter out every four months, it could get dirty before it’s time for a change.
 When you combine that with moisture from your air, you get mold growth and the smell that comes with it.